International student exchange with the ERASMUS programme

 - Göteborgs Universitet, Sweden (BA: en/sv, MA: en; Modules)

 - Università di Pisa, Italy (BA: it, MA: en; Modules)

 Your preferred country or university is not listed?
 We can establish partnerships with other universities on request, provided that the university offers computer science (or a related course of study) and is located in a country in the Erasmus area.
 Please contact us at least one year before your planned stay because a new cooperation agreement must then be set up.

-For some universities, you can find reports of other students' experiences on the Erasmus partnership map, you can find more reports.
+For some universities, we have reports of other students' experiences.
+On the Erasmus partnership map, you can find more reports.

 When planning your stay abroad, please note that the semester dates of the foreign universities may differ from ours.
 If there are overlaps with our examination periods, an individual solution can usually be found.